junxit/us-congress-bills-114/metadata.md

 - 2015-08-05 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 114-116.
 - 2015-08-05 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 114-116.
 - 2015-08-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 196.
+- 2015-09-09 — Amendment SA 2648 agreed to in Senate by Unanimous Consent.
+- 2015-09-09 — Amendment SA 2648 proposed by Senator Fischer for Senator Johnson. (consideration: CR S6539-6540; text: CR S6539-6540) In the nature of a substitute.
+- 2015-09-09 — Measure laid before Senate by unanimous consent. (consideration: CR S6539-6040; text of measure as reported in Senate: CR S6539)
+- 2015-09-09 — Passed Senate with an amendment by Unanimous Consent.
+- 2015-09-09 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2015-09-09 — Senate amendment agreed to: Amendment SA 2648 agreed to in Senate by Unanimous Consent.
+- 2015-09-09 — Senate amendment proposed (on the floor): Amendment SA 2648 proposed by Senator Fischer for Senator Johnson.(consideration: CR S6539-6540; text: CR S6539-6540)
+- 2015-09-09 — Senate amendment submitted
+- 2015-09-09 — The committee reported substitute amendment was withdrawn by Unanimous Consent. (consideration: CR S6539)